jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 ***

-### WRITING MARKDOWN FILES
+### `README` AND MARKDOWN
+One thing every repository needs is a [`README` file](https://en.wikipedia.org/wiki/README): this document, usually a simple text file of some kind, outlines the project's details.
 Github's default `README` format uses Markdown, an amazing and straightforward way of creating rich text in a simple text file.
 Originally created by [John Gruber](https://en.wikipedia.org/wiki/John_Gruber), Markdown lets you include text, headers, links, images, tables, and even images and YouTube videos!

 [For a full explanation of the Markdown syntax, see this page.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) You can also view the syntax of any Markdown file on Github (including this one and all our assignments!) by clicking on the `Raw` button in the upper-right corner when viewing the file.